-- How do we find out the power transformed by an electric device? - What is definition of the power? - · The rate at which work is done or the energy is transformed - What is the energy transformed when an infinitesimal charge dq moves through a potential difference V? - dU=Vdq - If dt is the time required for an amount of charge dq to move through the potential difference V, the power P is - $P = dU/dt = V(dq/dt) \leftarrow Wh$
+- How do we find out the power transformed by an electric device? - What is definition of the power? - The rate at which work is done or the energy is transformed - What is the energy transformed when an infinitesimal charge dq moves through a potential difference V? - dU=Vdq

+If dt is the time required for an amount of charge dq to move through the potential difference V, the power P is

-What is this?
+- P = dU/dt = V dq/dt What is this?

-- Thus, we obtain - P = VI
+- Thus, we obtain P = VI .
 In terms of resistance

-$$P = I^2 R = \frac{V^2}{R}$$
+$P = I^2 R = \frac{V^2}{R}$

 - What is the unit?

-- Watts = J/s

-- What kind of quantity is the electrical power?

-- Scalar

-- P=IV can apply to any devices while the formula with resistance can only apply to resistors.
+Watts = J/s - What kind of quantity is the electrical power? - Scalar - P=IV can apply to any devices while the formula with resistance can only apply to devices that has resistance.